naman2499/Computational-Finance/README.md

-web-based technical screener for candlestick patterns and future predictions using TA-Lib, Python, lstm models with sentiment analysis and Flask.
+Candlestick patterns detection for nifty 200 companies.
+LSTM with sentiment analysis for market index.
+Web app deployed using Flask.